 Our mission continued to expand under the musical direction of Thomas E. Lerew in 2015-16 and Dr. Elliot Jones from 2017-2019.
-Highlights included the first Tucson performances in decades of Arthur Honegger’s masterwork, King David, at Temple Emanu-El, and pieces by celebrated Tucson area composers Daniel Asia and Gerald Near.
+Highlights included the first Tucson performances in decades of Arthur Honegger’s masterwork King David, and pieces by celebrated Tucson-area composers Daniel Asia and Gerald Near.

-Since 1984, the Arizona Repertory Singers has enriched our community with live performances at more than 80 venues for audiences of all ages and backgrounds.
-Our goal is to entertain, educate and enhance the musical vitality of Tucson with free concerts that also benefit local non-profit organizations.
+One of the goals of ARS is to entertain, educate, and enhance the musical vitality of Tucson with free concerts that also benefit local non-profit organizations.

-ARS has performed for more than 1,900 students from Tucson area Title 1 schools at the Berger Performing Arts Center through a partnership with Act One – a not-for-profit organization that engages students from underserved schools in arts learning opportunities.
-ARS has also provided Culture Passes to many of our concerts, offering many people the opportunity to experience live choral performances.
+ARS has performed for more than 1,900 students from Tucson area Title 1 schools at the Berger Performing Arts Center through a partnership with Act One—a not-for-profit organization that engages students from underserved schools in arts learning opportunities.

 AZPM Classical 90.5 regularly broadcasts ARS holiday concerts as part of its Community Concert Series, making the ensemble’s diverse choral repertoire available to Arizona radio listeners as well as people around the world via streaming audio.